OliverDai01/OliverDai01.github.io/README.md

 B.A. in Economics-Quantitative Emphasis and Mathematics, University of Minnesota, May 2024

 ### Quote
-Bliss was it in that dawn to be alive, but to be young was very heaven! - BY WILLIAM WORDSWORTH
+Bliss was it in that dawn to be alive, but to be young was very heaven! - WILLIAM WORDSWORTH